ndhieu1994/digi-philo-pandoc-markdown/presentation/sections/01-academic-writing.md

 Markdown
 --------

--   Created by John Gruber and Aaron Schwarz
+-   Created by John Gruber and Aaron Swartz
 -   Lightweight markup language in plain text
 -   Convertible into HTML/XHTML
 -   One of the standard on the net: